Over $2B announced for roads, bridges, bike lanes across US - KESQ

 The competitive grants are more than double the amount awarded the previous year under the same program.
 The influx comes from a $1 trillion infrastructure law backed by President Joe Biden, which provided an additional $7.5 billion over five years for the grants.

-Transportation Secretary Pete Buttigieg said the projects would help modernize America’s transportation systems.
+Transportation Secretary Pete Buttigieg said the projects would help modernize America’s transportation systems by making communities “safer, more affordable, more accessible and more sustainable.”

-“This is a program that recognizes many of the most interesting and compelling ideas and designs and plans aren’t going to come from Washington, but more of the funding should,” Buttigieg said.
-“That’s what we’re delivering here.”

-Buttigieg traveled to Arizona to highlight projects in Phoenix and Tucson, each of which are receiving the maximum $25 million.
-In Phoenix, the money will help build a new bike and pedestrian bridge over the Rio Salado, connecting the city’s southern area with downtown.
+Buttigieg traveled to Arizona to highlight projects in Phoenix and Tucson, each of which are getting the maximum $25 million.
+In Phoenix, the money will help build a new bike and pedestrian bridge connecting the north and south banks of the Rio Salado trail system.

 In Tucson, the money will revamp a prominent street and replace a 1960s-era vehicle bridge that’s in poor condition.
 It also will add a separate bicycle and pedestrian bridge as part of what Mayor Regina Romero called “a transformative investment in Tucson’s infrastructure.”